gandastik/operating-systems-docs/notes/final.md

 ### Max-Min Fairness
 - เป็น algorithm ที่ balance ระหว่าง repeating tasks:
 - one approach: maximize the minimum allocation given to a task
-	- if any taskn eed less than an equal share, schedule the smallest of these first
+	- if any taskn need less than an equal share, schedule the smallest of these first
 	- split the remaining time using max-min
 	- if all remaining tasks need at least equal share, split evenly